zenml-io/zenml/docs/book/developer-guide/runtime-configuration.md

 of your step outputs and inputs.

 Materializers are responsible for saving and loading artifacts within each step.
-See the [Accessing pipeline runs](./materializer.md) for more information on materializers and how to configure them in YAML config files.
+You will learn about materializers (and how to configure them in YAML config files) later in the [Accessing pipeline runs](./materializer.md) section.

 ### Code Summary